rerun/rerun/modules/stubbs/README.md

 	├── etc
 	├── metadata
 	└── tests
-	    ├── commands
-	    │   └── dance
-	    │       ├── default.sh
-	    │       └── metadata
+	    │   dance-1-test.sh
-	    └── metadata

-You can see this by listing the unit tests in the suite.
-Below you see the `-M <dir>` option used to specify the freddy module directory as the modules directory:

-	$ rerun -M $RERUN_MODULES/freddy tests
-	[commands]
-	 dance: "test freddy dance"
-	  [options]

-This example shows there is one unit test in the freddy test suite.

-### Test logs

-The output from the test script execution is stored in the directory specified by `--logs <>` option or it will defaulted to `$(pwd)/tests-reports`.

-Here's a sample test report listing for the 'freddy' test suite.

-	test-reports
-	├── TEST-freddy.txt
-	├── TEST-freddy:dance.default.sh.txt
-	├── TEST-freddy:dance.default.sh.txt.stderr
-	├── TEST-freddy:dance.txt
-	├── freddy-dance-2011-0921-194512.log
-	└── tests-dance-2011-0921-194511.log

-Cat the file named TEST-$MODULE.txt to see a summary:

-	$ cat test-reports/TEST-freddy.txt
-	Testsuite: freddy
-	Tests run: 1, Failures: 0, Time elapsed: 1 s
+To run the test suite for a single command use the `--command <>` option:

+	rerun stubbs:test --module freddy --command dance

+This will run any tests named "dance-*-test.sh".

 ### Tests scripts

+A *roundup* test-plan is a simple script that contains functions whose names are prefixed with `it_`.
+Roundup will extract these function names and run them in a sandbox.
-Test scripts should return with a 0 (zero) exit status upon successful test validation.
+Tests should return with a 0 (zero) return status upon successful test validation.

 The implementation of the individual test scripts are completely open to anything the author wishes to do.

-That said, it is possible to further leverage rerun conventions to facilitate testing.

 Here's an example script that began as a boiler plate generated by `add-command`.
 Notice how this script contains several rough sections:

-1. The rerun executable and module path are declared.
-2. Test functions loaded.
+1. Helper function definitions
+2. The plan description
-3. Test session is created defining the command execution.
+3. Test function
-4. Test shell functions used to define unit tests.

-File listing: `$RERUN_MODULES/freddy/tests/dance/commands/default.sh`
+File listing: `$RERUN_MODULES/freddy/tests/dance-1-test.sh`

-    # Commands covered: dance
+    #!/usr/bin/env roundup
     #
     # This file contains test scripts to run for the dance command.
     # Execute it by invoking:
     #
     #     rerun stubbs:test -m freddy -c dance
     #
-    # The test report can be found in:
-    #
-    #                test-reports/TEST-freddy:dance.txt
-    #

-    #
-    # The rerun command environment
-    #
-    RERUN="./rerun"
-    RERUN_MODULES="/Users/alexh/rerun-workspace/rerun/modules"
-    #
-    # Load the test function library
-    #
-    source $RERUN_MODULES/stubbs/lib/test.sh || exit 1

-    #
+    # Helpers
-    # Create a test execution session for the command
-    #
+    # ------------

-    typeset -a test
-    test=( $(test:session $RERUN $RERUN_MODULES freddy dance "") ) || {
-        test:exit 1 "error creating session"
+    rerun() {
+        command $RERUN -M $RERUN_MODULES "$@"
     }

-    #
-    # test 1
+    # The Plan
-    #
+    # --------

-    test:pass $test || test:fail $test "test1: execution failure"
+    describe "freddy:dance"

+    it_runs_without_arguments() {
+        test "$(rerun freddy:dance)" = "jumps (1)"
+    }

+If  setup and tear down procedures are needed, create a `before` and/or `after` function.
+These will be run before and after each test in the plan.

-It's also possible to execute this test script directly.
+It's also possible to execute this test directly via `roundup`.

-	$ bash $RERUN_MODULES/freddy/tests/commands/dance/default.sh
-	jumps (3)
+	$ ( cd $RERUN_MODULES/freddy/tests ; roundup dance-1-test.sh )

 # LICENSE